isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 ## Proofread

 Proofread your work to make sure it's error free and validates with Docsync.
-Octopus has a Grammarly account that anybody can use that can help with clearing up simple mistakes.
+Octopus has a Grammarly account that can help spot simple mistakes.

 ## Create a PR